 The transition of Cibo to Sausalito Equator, completed in 2019, means a coffee menu including Equator’s iconic drinks like the shakerato (coffee shaken with cream) and rotating, seasonally-focused beverages.
-The veggie hash topped with a fried egg is insanely popular at breakfast, as are the pastries from Cibo Bakery, and pair beautifully with chai from San Rafael’s Silk Roads.
-Locally-sourced salads (returning in Q1, 2021), sandwiches and paninis, easily transition from breakfast to lunch.
-Order via app until indoor dining resumes.
+The veggie hash topped with a fried egg is insanely popular at breakfast, as are the pastries from Cibo Bakery, which pair beautifully with chai from San Rafael’s Silk Roads.
+Locally-sourced salads, sandwiches and paninis, easily transition from breakfast to lunch.
+Order via app.

 1201 Bridgeway, 415.521.5770

 Chef/owner Sean Saylor uses fresh local ingredients and seafood to create a distinctively Cabo combination of Californian and Mexican cuisine.
 That means polenta with green chili and mozzarella or a Caesar salad with ancho chili croutons and queso fresco.
 Choose from more than 200 varieties of tequilas that are even better when enjoyed in the private Cabo Wabo room, named for (and approved by) Mill Valley’s own tequila master, Sammy Hagar.
-Until indoor dining returns, sip and savor on the heated Agave Terrace out back where the vibe is as festive as inside.
+Sip and savor on the heated Agave Terrace out back where the vibe is as festive as inside.

 2009 Bridgeway, 415.332.1512

-Sausalito’s oldest seafood house.
-Scoma’s boat, berthed at Pier 47, fishes seasonally and is approved for salmon and Dungeness crab, resulting in fresh catches year-round.
+Sausalito’s oldest seafood house has its own boat, berthed at Pier 47, that fishes seasonally and is approved for salmon and Dungeness crab, resulting in fresh catches year-round.
 The menu at both the Sausalito and Fisherman’s Wharf locations were revamped by chef Gordon Drysdale in accordance with the environmentally responsible Monterey Bay Aquarium Seafood Watch program and regularly features whole crabs, chowders and grilled fish.

 588 Bridgeway, 415.332.9551

 The fish is bought daily from local fishers, who are also restaurant patrons and make the bar scene one of the liveliest in town.
 (A separate, quieter dining room is often open as well.)
-The fish market features everything from cioppino and flash-fried Monterey Bay calamari to crab cakes and clam chowder by the pint until indoor dining resumes.
+The fish market features everything from cioppino and flash-fried Monterey Bay calamari to crab cakes and clam chowder by the pint.
 Recipes are adjusted to incorporate the freshest catch.

 303 Johnson St, 415.332.1492

-The spacious dining area, accompanied by a dance floor and stage, make Seahorse ideal for celebrations large and small when indoor dining resumes.
+he spacious dining area, accompanied by a dance floor and stage, make Seahorse ideal for celebrations large and small.
 Enjoy a modern twist on classic Tuscan coastal cooking while grooving to the nightly live music and entertainment in a historic building.

 305 Harbor Dr, 415.331.2899